webservco/framework/docs/Utils/Arrays.md

 ### `isMultidimensional($array = [])`

-Check if an array is multidimensional
+Check if an array is multidimensional.

 ### `nullToEmptyString($array = [])`